You should (almost) never buy a pre-built PC.

 TN panels deliver lightning-fast response times at the cost of color accuracy and viewing angles.
 Meanwhile, IPS panels deliver more accurate and vibrant colors, in addition to much wider viewing angles – on the downside, the technology in question doesn’t allow response times lower than 4ms.

 This choice comes down to which you prefer – performance or visuals.
-And, as we’ve mentioned above, if you are gaming for pleasure, then an IPS panel will be a better pick.
+And, as we’ve mentioned above, if you are gaming for pleasure, then an IPS panel will be a better choice.
 If you play competitive multiplayer, then a TN panel would provide you with a slight but useful advantage.

 Monitors use either HDMI or DisplayPort for video and audio input, and most graphics cards tend to have three DisplayPort outputs, along with a single HDMI output.
 Some also still include DVI and VGA connectors, but we advise steering clear of those since they are dated technology.